MakoWish/clickfix_detection_validator/README.md

 ## What is ClickFix?

 **ClickFix** is a social engineering malware-delivery technique where an attacker tricks a user into manually running a malicious command on their own device.
-Rather than exploiting a software vulnerability, the attacker displays a fake error message, CAPTCHA, browser issue, or verification prompt and instructs the user to copy, paste, and execute a command (commonly in PowerShell, Command Prompt, Terminal, or the Run dialog).
+Rather than exploiting a software vulnerability, the attacker displays a fake error message, CAPTCHA, browser issue, or verification prompt and instructs the user to copy, paste, and execute a command (commonly in **PowerShell**, **Command Prompt**, **Terminal**, or the **Run** dialog).

 Typical flow: